MyGitUsername/mygitusername.github.io/_posts/2022-05-17-ebook-over-paperback.md

 2. **The screen brightness is adjustable.**

-    Thefore, I can read at night without an external light source.
+    Makes it easy to read at night without an external light source.
     In addition, my eReader, the Kobo Clara HD, contains a setting to adjust the natural light which can reduce the amount of blue light exposure at night.